0x01g33k/0x01g33k.github.io/_posts/2022-08-05-ASCWG-2022-Qual-Round-Forensics-Challenges-Writeup.md

 There was a rabbit hole located in the bootexecute key, the rabbit hole was this picture :"D
 ![medium-challenge.png]({{site.baseurl}}/assets/medium-challenge.png)

-Going for the refistry keys mentioned above we are able to collect 3 pieces of B64 encoded string, they are located in part-I
+Going for the registry keys mentioned above we are able to collect 3 pieces of B64 encoded string, they are located in part-I
 ![Persistent Ghost-S1.png]({{site.baseurl}}/assets/Persistent Ghost-S1.png)

 Collecting the 3 parts from the 3 keys, we get the following B64 encoded code.